 - DIA broke out to new highs with the reversal of the "buy" signal to the positive.
 However, that buy signal is pushing some of the higher levels seen historically so a correction is likely.

+- Despite the rally at the end of the week, DIA remains below its recent highs.

 - Hold current positions, but as with SPY, wait for a correction before adding further exposure.

 - Short-Term Positioning: Neutral

 - Last Week: Hold current positions

 - This Week: Hold current positions.

 - Stop-loss moved up to \$265.00

 - Long-Term Positioning: Neutral